dracony/fig-standards/proposed/task.md

 /**
  * A specific executable action
  */
-interface TaskInterface
+interface TaskDefinitionInterface
 {
     /**
-     * Executes the task.
+     * Executes the TaskDefinitionInterface.
      * Can throw exceptions on failure.
      *
      * @param OutputInterface $output Output stream